 - If your employer went bankrupt, do a search for related court documents.
 Oftentimes the EIN will be on the docket sheet, along with their name and address.

-We don't maintain, nor are we able to retrieve, your employer's EIN (or anybody else's EIN for that matter).
+We don't maintain, nor are we able to retrieve, your employer's EIN.